Raxaul

 Indian state of Bihar.
 It is situated on the India–Nepal border and shares its boundary with the city of Birgunj in Nepal.
 Raxaul serves as a major railway junction for both domestic and cross-border transport.

-The other part of Raxaul is Mehsi, which is renowned for its production of high-quality litchis that are exported globally.

 The Indian border town of Raxaul has become one of the busiest towns for heavy transportation due to high trade volume.
 Almost 56% of the total products of Birgunj are exported to the Indian state of Bihar through this route.

+Economy and agriculture

+Raxaul is a major border town in East Champaran district of Bihar, located on the India–Nepal border and serving as an important transit point for trade and movement between the two countries.

+The economy of the surrounding region is primarily based on agriculture and cross-border trade activities.

+Parts of East Champaran district, including nearby towns such as Mehsi, are known for horticultural production, particularly litchi cultivation, which is a significant agricultural product of the region.

 Demographics

 As of 2011 India census, Raxaul Bazar had a population of 104,532.
 Males constitute 54% of the population and females 46%.
 Raxaul Bazar has an average literacy rate of 75.62%, higher than the state average of 61.80%: male literacy is 82.14%, and female literacy is 68.25%.
 In Raxaul Bazar, 16.21% of the population is under 6 years of age.
 People communicate with each other in the Bhojpuri language.